os-assignments/os-assignments.github.io/versions/v1/content/threads-and-synchronization/simple-threads.md

 ![](/v1/images/threads-and-synchronization/higher-grade-overview.png?width=666px)

-In this assignment you will implement a simplified version of many-to-one user level threads in form of a library called Simple Threads(tm).
+In this assignment you will implement a simplified version of many-to-one user level threads in form of a library that we give the name Simple Threads.

 ## Preparations